 For your assistance, Maine has an annual foliage report where you can receive weekly notifications on color variations throughout the state.
 Find it here.
 As it stands today, there is relatively no change in the leaves, but that will change in the coming weeks.
-Usually the foliage season lasts from the end of September to the middle-to-end of October.
+Usually the foliage season lasts from September to the middle-to-end of October.
 Plan accordingly!

 Maine has a variety of scenic byways, all of which boast beautiful locations to soak in the crisp colors of fall.
 The Northern Maine Woods, coastal Maine routes, and western Maine roads are all good areas to see some really beautiful sights.

 Route 1 follows most of the Maine coastline.
 You can begin following Route 1 in Brunswick and follow it all the way up to Lubec, the Easternmost point in the United States.
 If you’re also in the market for a small lighthouse tour, Route 1 is definitely the way to go.
 Pemaquid Point, Quoddy Head, and Owl’s Head lighthouses are all stops along the way.
 While passing through coastal towns, there are plenty of restaurants, gift shops, and coffee shops to choose from, if you want to take a break from enjoying the view.
 Personally, the blend of both the ocean and the colors of the foliage is one of the best perks about this drive!